pluteski/speech-to-text/blog/content/life30_review.md

 My understanding of the book's message is the following:

-* The ultimate origin of goals lie in laws of physics and principles of computation based on optimization.
+* The drivers of life's goals lay in laws of physics and principles of computation based on optimization.
 * Thermodynamics drives processes that are based on dissipation to increase entropy, and so creates a sort of default "built-in" goal.
 * Though life increases order locally, it increases dissipation globally.
 * Not only that, life is far more effective at dissipation than other natural processes.